-This is an introductory course in materials science and physical chemistry.
-Topics include: fundamentals of atomic, structure, the nature of bonding, crystal structure and defects, the laws of chemical thermodynamics, reaction equilibrium, and phase equilibria.
+APS104H1 S (2015, 2016): Introduction to Materials and Chemistry This was an introductory course in materials science and physical chemistry.
+Topics include: fundamentals of atomic, structure, bonding, crystal structure and defects, the laws of chemical thermodynamics, reaction equilibrium, and phase equilibria.
 These basic principles provide the foundation for an exploration of structure-property relationships in metals, ceramics, and polymers, with emphasis on mechanical properties.